jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 fixed length -- begin with a given prefix string.
 (Over several rounds of aggregation, the prefix counting can be used to compute the heavy hitters as described in {{Section 8 of !VDAF}}.)
-Mastic allows this basic counter data type to be generalized to support a wide variety of secure aggreagtion tasks.
+Mastic allows this basic counter data type to be generalized to support a wide variety of secure aggregation tasks.
 In particular, Mastic supports any data type for the output that can be expressed as a type for the Prio3 VDAF {{Section 7 of !VDAF}}.
 For example, the counter could be replaced with a bounded weight (say, representing a dollar